 Coping and support

 Learning you have a life-threatening illness can be devastating.
-Although there are no easy answers for people dealing with pancreatic cancer, some of the following suggestions may help:
+Some of the following suggestions may help:

 Learn what you need to know about your cancer.
 Learn enough about your cancer to help you make decisions about your care.
 Ask your doctor about the details of your cancer and your treatment options.
 Ask about trusted sources of further information.